wsxiaoys/reimagined-octo-funicular/README.pochi.md

 This repository is pre-initialized with React 19, Next.js 15, Tailwind CSS v4 and shadcn/ui.
 All shadcn components are included in the repository, allowing you to use them directly.

 when creating a landing page, make it content-rich (e.g add testimonials, feature sections, waitlist registration, pricing sections).
 Make it looks professional and decent, with a good aesthetic taste.
+Consider install `framer-motion` for animation to make the page more lively.

 If not specified by user, prefer using futurism (dark mode, e.g purple-ish) style for the landing page.